zilzhao/zilzhao.github.io/_Research/Intro.md

   ![image](/images/Pollution.png)

   🚶 **Resilience:** The traditional way of using a single point to characterize the whole complex intersection cannot finely reflect the dynamic information of intersections.
 We upgrade the evaluation scale of intersections to turn level, propose intersection TSN, and achieve a refined and dynamic evaluation of urban intersections.
-  - ***Zilong Zhao***, Luliang Tang, Xue Yang, Huazu Zhang, Guangyue Li, and Qingquan Li (2023).
-Identifying Critical Urban Intersections from A Fine-grained Spatio-Temporal Perspective. *Travel Behaviour and Society*.<br>
+  - ***Zilong Zhao***, Luliang Tang, Xue Yang, Huazu Zhang, Guangyue Li, and Qingquan Li (2024).
+Identifying Critical Urban Intersections from A Fine-grained Spatio-Temporal Perspective. *Travel Behaviour and Society*.(SSCI, IF=5.2)<br>

   ![image](/images/TSN.png)

+  🚶 **Sensing:** Timely understanding of affected areas during disasters is essential for the implementation of emergency response activities.
+We propose a novel framework for fine-grained information extraction and dynamic spatial-temporal awareness in disaster-stricken areas based on Sina Weibo.
+   - *Zhiyu Yan, Xiaogang Guo, ***Zilong Zhao***, Luliang Tang (2023).
+Achieving fine-grained urban flood perception and spatio-temporal evolution analysis based on social media. *Sustainable Cities and Society*.
+(JCR Q1, IF=11.7, TOP Journal in Urban studies)<br>